frictionlessdata/frictionless-prototype-py/docs/introductory-guide.md

 scheme: file
 ```

 As we can see, Frictionless was smart enough to understand that the first row contains a comment.
-It's good but we still have a few problems:
+It's good, but we still have a few problems:
 - we use `n/a` as a missing values marker
 - `neighbor_id` must be numerical: let's edit the schema
 - `population` must be numerical: setting proper missing values will solve it